gnormal/gnorm/site/content/templates/data.md

 | RefColumn | [Column](#column) | the referenced column

 ### ForeignKeyColumns
+ForeignKeyColumns is a list of ForeignKeyColumn objects.
+The list has the following methods:

 | Property | Type | Description |
 | --- | ---- | ---|